 At the annual day-long conference about 150 girls in 5th-8th grade get to attend a keynote address, hands-on workshops in science, technology, engineering, and math (STEM) led by women professionals, and a STEAM and College Fair.
 The girls get a chance to meet STEM role models, like-minded peers, and expand their knowledge of what STEM careers are all about.

-You can register for our monthly workshops as they become available.
-See below.
+You can also register for our monthly workshops as they become available.
+See below for more details

 An inspiring monthly program dedicated for girls in 5th-8th grade from the seven counties and pueblos of Northern New Mexico.
 The program kicks off with an inspiring one-day conference for 200 girls usually on a Saturday in October/November.
 The conference is followed by 6 monthly in-depth workshops led by women in STEM.